 Jeevan Farthing

-I am freelance opinion and culture writer with bylines in Clash, The Face, Dazed, and The Social Review.
+I am a freelance opinion and culture writer with bylines in Clash, The Face, Dazed, and The Social Review.

 I was Editor-in-Chief of The Glasgow Guardian newspaper during the academic year 23/24, having previously served as Culture Editor and Features Editor.
 I oversaw a team of over 40 people, subbed articles according to media law, and used Adobe InDesign to produce our monthly print editions.